punnam14/product-recommendation-engine/README.md

 #### Prompt Engineering
 - Designs prompts that effectively leverage product metadata and user preferences
-- Ensures your prompts provide reasoning for recommendations
+- Ensures prompts provide reasoning for recommendations
 - Considers how to handle context limitations for larger product catalogs

 #### API Design